sal55/langs/100things.md

 **33** There is no simple way of determining the length of an array, without inventing some macro each time, but it will still need to be defining in terms of sizeof(A)/sizeof(A[0]).

 **34** The signed char type is just Wrong.
 Using 'unsigned char' everywhere is a pain, but also sometimes causes type clashes with standard library functions defined with signed char.
+Further, char* is incompatible with both signed char* or unsigned char*, even though it necessarily has to be either signed or unsigned itself.

 **35** Because the char type is synonymous with a 'byte' type, C allows character codes to be added or multiplied, for example.